andrewdieken/data_dump/README.md

 When parsing `data.csv` and encountered invalid entries such as

 - Invalid type
-- Field width out of range
+- String too long

-entries were written to `invalid.csv` with an error message as to why the entry was invalid.
+entries were written to `invalid.csv` for further review.